 Do you I need to water trees, shrubs and grass in the winter?
 Aren’t plants dormant?

-According to the CSU extension, a good rule of thumb is if 4 weeks have elapsed without any snow or moisture, then water when temps are above freezing and closer to midday so the water can soak in before the temperatures start to drop.
-This is important for young trees and shrubs or newly established lawns (seeded or sod) because they won’t have established root systems to sustain them through the dry months.
-Also, shrubs and lawns with south and west exposure will be drier since the sun here in Colorado can be intense and increase dryness.
+According to the CSU extension, a good rule of thumb is if 4 weeks has elapsed without any significant moisture, then water when temps are above freezing and closer to midday so the water can soak in before the temperatures start to drop.
+This is important for young trees, shrubs and lawns because they don’t have moisture to sustain them through the dry months.
+Also, shrubs and lawns with south and west exposure will be drier since the sun here in Colorado can be intense and increase dryness and drought conditions.

-Plants and trees won’t die immediately without water but it can weaken them.
-The CSU Extension notes, trees, shrubs and turf might initially return in the spring, but often are more susceptible to diseases and lawn damaging insects and can die off in the hot summer months.
+Plants and trees won’t always die immediately without water but it can seriously weaken them.
+The CSU Extension notes, trees, shrubs and turf might initially return in the spring, but often are more susceptible to diseases and lawn damaging insects and die off in the hot summer months.
 Potential customers call and say, my lawn came back in the spring just fine and now it is really struggling.
 We have observed large scale mite damage in the past few years due to lack of moisture and warmer winters which is a perfect breeding ground for these very small insects.

 A good guide is 10 gallons of water for each diameter inch of the tree.
 So a 3-inch diameter tree would receive 30 gallons of water.
 Turn on your hose super slow and let it trickle so it soaks in deeply and reduces runoff.
-Water your grass for at least 20 minutes by a hose end sprinkler since irrigation systems are winterized.
+Water your grass for at least 20 minutes by a hose end sprinkler from a spigot since irrigation systems are winterized.
 Set your lawn up for success by sustaining it through dry winter months, by giving it a drink if needed.

 Learn More Here is a short video about watering trees in Winter from CSU – we would add lawns need it too! https://www.youtube.com/watch?v=xtl3-_Mw4o4&list=PLF923A9DD3BD61E42&index=28